posthello-code/posthello-code/README.md

 - 👋 Hi, I’m Alex

-- 🌱 Mostly I do node.js, but sometimes other stuff too
+- 🌱 I do mostly node.js, if you want to know more about me check out alexjensen.net

-This repo will host a website about me one day, it's currenly a work in progress.
+- I hope to have some projects up there soon!